shlomif/halting-my-real-person-fiction/README.md

 ## Taylor Swift as an amateur

-Someone on freenode complained how much he disliked Apple's Swift language (which you may not have heard of) and I suggested he charge more - maybe 300 USD / hour - which he said no one can afford.
-It reminded me of [Taylor Swift](https://en.wikipedia.org/wiki/Taylor_Swift) - a successful and popular singer, who has many videos on YouTube, some of which I am fond of and many people praise.
+Someone on freenode complained how much he disliked [Apple's Swift](https://en.wikipedia.org/wiki/Swift_(programming_language)) programming language
+(which you may not have heard of) and I suggested he charge more - maybe 300 USD / hour - which he said no one can afford.
+Its name reminded me of [Taylor Swift](https://en.wikipedia.org/wiki/Taylor_Swift) - a successful and popular singer, who has many videos on YouTube, some of which I am fond of and many people praise.
 You probably heard of her.
 Now, I told him